KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 # A bunch of topics in "TEST"
 Even we use the word "TEST", it has various topics.

-For example, the word has categories such as usability test and performance test, and has test level such as unit test and integration test.
+For example, the word has categories such as usability test and performance test and has test level such as unit test and integration test.
-Today, I pick up a test pyramid which has three layers, unit test, integration test and ui test for automated test and manual test.
+Today, I pick up a test pyramid which has three layers, unit test, integration test and UI test for automated test.
+In addition the pyramid has manual test outside of the pyramid.

 # test pyramid
-This pyramid is one of famous figure for test automation.
+The pyramid is one of a famous diagram for test automation.
-The pyramid means ideal relationship and amount between unit tests, integration tests and UI tests in development.
+This show ideal relationship and amount for unit tests, integration tests and UI tests in development.
-Unit tests deal with testing logic in code level and ui tests focus on simulate user behaviours against test target app.
+Unit tests deal with testing logic in code level and UI tests focus on simulate user behaviours against test target app.
+Unit tests are small and fast but UI tests aren't.

 # How UI Tests support our development
-Today, you can tast UI tests and its our story.
+Today, you can taste UI tests and our story.
-I'm happy if anyone has motivation to try ui tests after my talk.
+I'm happy if anyone gets the motivation to try UI tests after my talk.

-Meanwhile, I don't talk topick about unit test level.
+Meanwhile, I don't talk about unit level tests such as mock, protocol oriented..

-# We should know about the test target if we tast tests
+# We should know about the test target if we try to tests stuff
 (いまいち...)

-We should learn test target if we tast test not only about tools but also strategies.
+We should learn test target if we try to understand and taste some tests not only about tools but also strategies.
 So, I'll explain about Cookpad and its iOS app at first to help you understand the following topics.

 # What is Cookpad?